Kate Puddister, Ph.D.

 University of Guelph

 I am an associate professor in the Department of Political Science at the University of Guelph.
 My research and teaching focus on law and politics, criminal justice policy, policing, sentencing, and Canadian politics.
-I teach courses in the Political Science, and the Criminal Justice and Public Policy programs.
+I teach courses in the Political Science and the Criminal Justice and Public Policy programs.
 I am the author of Seeking the Court’s Advice: The Politics of the Canadian Reference Power (2019, UBC Press).
-My work has appeared in the Canadian Journal of Law and Society, Canadian Public Administration, Publius: The Journal of Federalism, among others.
-I have contributed expert analysis to multiple media outlets including radio, television and print.
-Before joining the University of Guelph, I completed a Ph.D. in Political Science at McGill University, and a M.A. in Criminology and Criminal Justice Policy and an honours B.A. in Criminal Justice and Public Policy at the University of Guelph.
-I was the Eakin Visiting Fellow at the McGill Institute for the Study of Canada in Fall 2022.
+My work has appeared in the Canadian Journal of Law and Society, Policing & Society, Party Politics, Publius: The Journal of Federalism, Law & Policy, among other scholarly venues.
+I have contributed expert analysis to governments and media outlets.

 Books: